 Permanent relatedness.
-For each instance of A there is some instance of B at all times related by rel. a, t: inst (a, A, t) b: inst (b, B, t)  rel (a, b, t) Example: All cells always contain some water molecule.
-Among the cases of (II) we could distinguish between those cases, where an instance of A is always related to the very same instance of B, and those cases where it is related to some but not necessarily the same instance of B. We can say that A and B are permanently specifically related in the first group of cases, and permanently generically related otherwise.
-We will however not pursue this distinction in this paper, as this distinction is beyond the expressibility of current ontology languages.
+For each instance of A there is some instance of B at all times related by rel.
+Example: All cells always contain some water molecule.
+Among the cases of (II) we could distinguish between those cases where an instance of A is always related to the very same instance of B, and those cases where it is related to some but not necessarily the same instance of B. a, t: inst (a, A, t) b: inst (b, B, t)  rel (a, b, t) vs a, b, t: inst (a, A, t) inst (b, B, t)  rel (a, b, t) We can say that A and B are permanently specifically related in the first group of cases, and permanently generically related otherwise.
+We will however not further pursue this distinction in this paper.

-Instantaneous relatedness. rel itself is a time indexed relation, e.g. inheresInAt2011-06-20, and can only be used to make assertions about a particular timepoint t0. a: inst (a, A, t0)  b: inst (b, B, t0)  relt0 (a, b) Example: All instances of a newly manufactured chemical are located in a lab at the moment of their creation.

-Our working hypothesis will be that the interpretations “temporary relatedness” (I) and “permanent relatedness” (II) are the ones most relevant in the context of application ontologies,, while interpretation “instantaneous relatedness” (III) would require more scrutiny to determine its utility.
+Our working hypothesis will be that both interpretations, “temporary relatedness” (I) and “permanent relatedness” (II) are relevant in the context of application ontologies.
 In what follows, we will attempt to sketch solutions for expressing these interpretations in OWL 2.
 Our primary point of reference will be the BFO top-level ontology, but the proposal sketched here could potentially be implemented in other top-level ontologies that are sufficiently similar to BFO.

 Connection to the SNAP/SPAN distinction

-BFO has traditionally maintained a strong distinction between 3D and 4D accounts of reality [33].
-According to BFO, a 3D description of reality accounts for our intuition of a strong distinction between spatial and spatio-temporal phenomena, e.g. between ordinary objects that persist through time and the processes in which these objects are involved, while a pure four-dimensionalist view coalesces both into a single spatiotemporal account, where, for example, ordinary objects are conceived as something like “space-time worms”.
-But despite its insistence on this distinction, BFO maintains that it does not imply the existence of two incompatible descriptions of reality, but instead that the 3D and the 4D view describe two complementary facets of reality.
+BFO has traditionally maintained a strong distinction between 3D and 4D accounts of reality [8].
+According to BFO, a 3D description of reality exposes certain truths about spatial and spatio-temporal phenomena, e.g. between ordinary objects that persist through time and the processes in which these objects are involved, while a four-dimensionalist view coalesces both into a single spatiotemporal account where, for example, processes involving objects are understood as something like “space-time worms”.
+But despite making this distinction, BFO maintains that these are not two incompatible descriptions of reality but instead that the continant and the occurrent views represent complementary perspectives of reality.
 Consequently, the ontological account of BFO is partitioned into two kinds of constituent ontologies.
 On the one hand, there are a series of 3D ontologies, which can basically be thought of as “snapshots” of reality at a given point in time and are hence called SNAP ontologies.
-On the other hand, the overarching four-dimensional picture is provided by a so-called SPAN ontology, to which all entities from SNAP ontologies are related through their “lives” or “histories”.
+On the other hand, the overarching four-dimensional picture is provided by a so-called SPAN ontology, to which all entities from SNAP ontologies are related by way of trans-ontological relations.